JorgePe/CongaDrum/README.md

 IP MIDI (also known as Multicast MIDI) is used by some MIDI software tools so we can use the Conga Drum as a wireless MIDI instrument though the Wi-Fi USB dongle.
-It requires a good Wi-Fi connection with low latency for fast rhytms so USB MIDI will be a better option if using long and messy cables aren't a problem.
+It requires a good Wi-Fi connection with low latency for fast rhythms so USB MIDI will be a better option if using long and messy cables aren't a problem.

 USB MIDI should work out of the box with most modern USB MIDI controllers that stablish a MIDI